silscript/front-end-intro/README.md

 # Front-End Development
-The practice of producing HTML, CSS, and JavaScript for a webiste or web application for a user to interact with it directly.
+The practice of producing HTML, CSS, and JavaScript for a website or web application for a user to interact with it directly.

 ## Learning Objectives (5min)
 - Differentiate between HTML and CSS.